Being professional is as important to charities as it is to businesses.

 That doesn't necessarily mean wearing a snappy outfit and looking the part.
 It's more about an attitude – an attitude towards doing things properly and ticking all the boxes.

-So it's good news that charities' professional indemnity insurance (PI) does a great box-ticking job, especially if your charity gives advice or provides professional services.
+So it's good news that professional indemnity insurance for charities does a great box-ticking job.
+Especially if your charity gives advice or provides professional services.

 Say you help people with reading difficulties fill in complicated forms.
-What if a helper gives the wrong advice, meaning a rejected housing benefit claim just because of an incorrectly completed form?
+But a helper gives incorrect advice, meaning a form is completed wrongly and an application for Universal Credit is rejected.

-Or maybe you accidentally breach a client or clients' confidentiality by leaving a data-packed USB stick on a train...where it falls into the wrong hands.
+Or maybe you accidentally breach a client or clients' confidentiality simply by leaving a data-packed USB stick on a train...where it falls into the wrong hands.

-We live in an increasingly litigious society where people are encouraged to take legal action in a quest for compensation.
+The reality is, we live in an increasingly litigious society where people are encouraged to take legal action in a quest for compensation.
 And the fact you're a charity won't protect you from being on the receiving end of claims made by the very people you're trying to help.

-Most charities are online, whether that's through a dedicated website or a Facebook page, where much of what's written can be construed as 'advice'.
+Much of what's written on those pages can be construed as 'advice'.
 If someone takes that advice and their organisation suffers financially because of it, they can claim against your charity for their losses.

-The bigger problem with this, however, is that it doesn't always matter if you haven't actually done something wrong – an allegation can be made regardless of whether it's justified or not.
-You'll have to deal with a claim, regardless of its validity, if for no other reason than it won't go away if you ignore it.
+The bigger problem with this, however, is that it doesn't always matter if you haven't actually done something wrong.
+A claim can be made whether it's justified or not and you'll have to deal with it regardless - if for no other reason than it won't go away if you ignore it.

-Your insurance helps by paying for a legal expert to advise your charity and fight your corner in court, and by covering any damages you're liable for if it turns out you are at fault.
+Your professional indemnity insurance for charities helps by paying for a legal expert to advise your charity and fight your corner in court.
+Also by covering any damages you're liable for if it turns out you are at fault.

-Defamation and slander are covered too, which is especially important in our digital age.
+Defamation and slander are covered under your policy too, which is especially important in our digital age.

-For instance, PI will help protect you if one of your members posts a derogatory tweet about a local celebrity who was supposed to help out at an event but failed to show up.
+For instance, professional indemnity will help protect your charity if one of your members posts a derogatory tweet about a local celebrity who was supposed to help out at an event but failed to show up.
 And that celeb sees the tweet and decides to sue.